 It is sometimes impossible to predict the destruction caused by severe weather.
 However, homeowners can do their part to protect homes from damage by taking preventative measures in the event of severe storms or rainy weather.

 Keep reading to learn 7 tips curated by Valor Home’s expert home window installers on the topic of protecting windows from rain and bad weather.

 When a storm is approaching, storm shutters are the most preferred method of protecting windows.
 Although shattered glass is still the most serious problem, solid shutters can provide some protection to your window frames.
-A heavy shield is created by using aluminum, steel, or polycarbonate to cover glass windows.
+The most durable shutters will use aluminum, steel, or polycarbonate to cover glass windows.

-Storms can snap large branches of trees from surrounding your house, so it is always advisable to trim your trees.
-You may experience serious damage to your window, roof, car, and power lines.
-You may be able to protect your house by cutting the loose tree branches.
-When a storm is approaching, don't leave loose vegetation in your yard, as it could be dangerous.
+Storms can snap large branches of trees from surrounding your house, so it is always advisable to trim your trees ahead of bad weather.
+You may experience serious damage to your window, roof, car, and power lines if your trees have long, gangly limbs.
+If you do prune your trees or clip long branches, be sure to clean them up promptly.
+Loose vegetation in your yard could be dangerous.

 Window replacement experts recommend polyester films that adhere to glass and prevent thousands of pieces from flying into your house in case the glass breaks.
 Films are adhered to glass using adhesive glue.
 A variety of glass types can be coated with them, including laminated, toughened, and annealed glasses.
 In addition to being highly affordable, they can also protect your home from UV rays.

 #4: Update your roof prior to the rainy season

 It is important to secure the roof of the house properly during storms and heavy rains in order to prevent any damage to the windows.
 If you want your roof to be durable during severe weather, make sure you complete work on it before the rainy season.
 Ensure that chimneys and vent pipes are sealed.